Rationalization – Psychological Defense Mechanism – Complete Guide

 • Metaphor Therapy: Simplifies complex emotions through storytelling.

-• Perceptual Position: Observes and reinterprets behaviors aligning with reality.
+• Perceptual Position: Observes and reinterprets behaviours aligning with reality.

 • Anchoring: Associates physical stimuli with desired emotional states.